AndrewMHenry/zpp/README.rst

 ``spasm`` is pretty nice, but it doesn't have built-in support for declaring global variables.
-It's easy enough to get around this with ``#define`` edirectives, but a low recursion limit makes this difficult to do cleanly.
+It's easy enough to get around this with ``#define`` directives, but a low recursion limit makes this difficult to do cleanly.
 Since there doesn't seem to be a portable alternative to ``spasm`` that has the features I want, my alternatives are